opsone-ch/documentation/hosting-doc/docs/services/websites/index.md

 ##### optimize your whitelists

 Please remember, that you can "beautify" the whitelists.
-The whitelists above, would result in the following rules:
+The generated whitelists above, would result in the following rules:

 ```
 BasicRule wl:1310,1311 "mz:$ARGS_VAR:tx_sfpevents_sfpevents[event]|NAME";